 Bringing Health Care Access Directly to the Cincinnati Community

 The 2014 Closing the Health Gap Expo was held on April 26 in Washington Park.
-Thanks to 600 volunteers, including our own TriHealth employees, the Expo brought health care acess directly to those in the Cincinnati community who need it.
+Thanks to 600 volunteers, including our own TriHealth team members, the Expo brought health care acess directly to those in the Cincinnati community who need it.
 The event featured day-long forums with healthcare experts, and attendees were encouraged to take advantage of a comprehensive range of free health screenings.

 This year, the Expo had 15,000 people in attendance and 4,500 health screenings were performed.
 “TriHealth has been an invaluable partner to the Health Gap for years.
 Their contribution to our annual Health Expo — both financial and by conducting health screenings — helps us to improve the health of Cincinnati’s most vulnerable populations,” says Dwight Tillery, Founder, President and CEO of The Center for Closing the Health Gap.